SecurityTokenStandard/EIP-Spec/EIP-PFT.md

     /// @return The number of tranches owned by an `_owner` function tranchesOf(address _owner) external view returns (uint256);

-    /// @notice Defines a list of operators which can operate over all addresses and tranches
-    /// @return The list of default operators function defaultOperators() public view returns (address[]);

     /// @notice Defines a list of operators which can operate over all addresses for the specified tranche
     /// @return The list of default operators for `_tranche` function defaultOperatorsByTranche(bytes32 _tranche) public view returns (address[]);

-    /// @notice Authorises an operator for all tranches of `msg.sender`
-    /// @param _operator An address which is being authorised function authorizeOperator(address _operator) public;

     /// @notice Authorises an operator for a given tranche of `msg.sender`
     /// @param _tranche The tranche to which the operator is authorised
     /// @param _operator An address which is being authorised function authorizeOperatorByTranche(bytes32 _tranche, address _operator) public;

-    /// @notice Revokes authorisation of an operator previously given for all tranches of `msg.sender`
-    /// @param _operator An address which is being de-authorised function revokeOperator(address _operator) public;

     /// @notice Revokes authorisation of an operator previously given for a specified tranche of `msg.sender`
     /// @param _tranche The tranche to which the operator is de-authorised
     /// @param _operator An address which is being de-authorised function revokeOperatorByTranche(bytes32 _tranche, address _operator) public;

-    /// @notice Determines whether `_operator` is an operator for all tranches of `_owner`
-    /// @param _operator The operator to check
-    /// @param _owner The owner to check
-    /// @return Whether the `_operator` is an operator for all tranches of `_owner` function isOperatorFor(address _operator, address _owner) public view returns (bool);

     /// @notice Determines whether `_operator` is an operator for a specified tranche of `_owner`
     /// @param _tranche The tranche to check